mlcommons/tiny/v0.5/README.md

 **Q:** Is power measurement included in MLPerf Tiny?

 **A:** We are working with [EEMBC](https://www.eembc.org/) to include power benchmarking in the MLPerf Tiny benchmark suite.
-Power benchmarking will be handeled by EEMBC and use their IoTConnect benchmark framework but will require very minimal modifcations from the standard MLPerf Tiny latency benchmark
+Power benchmarking will use [EEMBCs EnergyRunner™ benchmark framework](https://github.com/eembc/ulpmark-ml) but will require very minimal modifcations from the standard MLPerf Tiny latency benchmark
 ##

 **Q:** Is power measurement required to submit to MLPerf Tiny?